Learning Video Representations from Textual Web Supervision: Model

-\textbf{Negative Examples}.
 For the loss, we require a ``negative'' metadata representation $f'_t$, that is, one drawn from a different video than $f_v$.
 We draw the negative example $f'_t$ from another video in the dataset uniformly at random.
-In addition, we use multiple negative examples $\{f'_{ti} \ | \ i = 1 \dots K\}$ for each positive example, and take the mean of their respective losses to get the loss,
+In addition, we use multiple negative examples $\{f'_{ti} \ | \ i = 1 \dots K\}$ for each positive example, and take the mean of their respective losses to get the final loss, $\mathcal{L} = \frac{1}{K} \sum_{i=1}^{K} \mathcal{L}_{rank}$.
 In practice, we use $K=15$, giving a ratio of 1 positive example for every 15 negative examples.
 We do not perform any hard-negative mining; we find that uniformly sampled negatives are sufficient.
 These negative examples are taken from the same batch of SGD training for convenience of implementation.

 \textbf{Multiple Sources of Metadata}.
 When using more than one source of metadata for pre-training, we compute separate metadata representations $f_t$ for each source.
 Then, for each source, we apply a different set of linear transformation parameters $W, b$ to the video representation $f_v$, to compute a source-specific $\hat{f}_t$.
 We then separately compute a loss for each source as in Equation~\ref{eq:loss}.
-The final loss is the sum of these losses.
+The final loss is the sum.

-\textbf{End-to-End Training}.
+\textbf{End-to-End Video Representation Training}.
 We train the video representation $f_v$ end-to-end with the linear transformation parameters $W$ and $b$.
 Since our goal is to learn \emph{video} representations, not text representations, we do not train the metadata representations $f_t$ end-to-end.
 Instead, we use a pre-trained state-of-the-art text feature extractor to generate these embeddings (Section~\ref{sec:metadata}).

 We train the model using stochastic gradient descent, with Nesterov momentum of 0.9~\cite{sutskever2013importance} and a weight decay of 1e-5.
 We apply dropout with a rate of 0.5 to the video features.
 We use a batch size of 2048 split into chunks of 16 videos across each of 128 accelerators, trained synchronously.
-The learning rate schedule begins with 1500 warmup steps (exponentially increasing from .001 to 1.0), followed by a cosine-decaying~\cite{loshchilov2016sgdr} schedule for the remaining steps.
-We train on 70M videos for only 140K steps in total, which translates into just over 4 full epochs.
-Due to the accelerators and large batch size, this model takes less than 4 days to train.
+The learning rate schedule begins with 1500 warmup steps for S3D-G or 2000 for R3D-50 (exponentially increasing from .001 to 1.0 for S3D-G and 1.6 for R3D-50), followed by a cosine-decaying~\cite{loshchilov2016sgdr} schedule for the remaining steps (140K for S3D-G, 120K for R3D-50).
+Due to the large batch size, training takes less than 3 days.